 A significant portion of the Company's revenue is generated from relatively few clients.
 The loss of the largest client or a number of its largest clients could have a material adverse effect on the Company.
-The Company's largest client, AT&T Corp., accounted for approximately 33%, and the Company's 41 largest clients in the aggregate accounted for approximately 80% of the Company's revenue in 1998.
-AT&T Corp. revenue was generated by over 20 different teleservices programs.
-The Company generally operates under contracts with these clients which may be terminated on 30-day notice and generally the contracts are for a term of less than one-year.
+The Company's largest client, AT&T, accounted for approximately 32%, and the Company's 46 largest clients in the aggregate accounted for approximately 80% of the Company's revenue in 1999.
+AT&T revenue was generated by over 39 different teleservices programs.
+The Company generally operates under contracts with these clients who may be terminated on 30-days notice and generally the contracts are for a term of less than one year.
 Subsequent contracts may be subject to open bidding among the Company and its competitors.